IGlautier/server/index.md

 #### Tools
 The following tools may be useful for editing and previewing content (if you dont want to do it by hand)

+**github** if you are logged into GitHub, you can both view and edit content directly from here.
+This is probably the easiest method.

 **dillinger** web based markdown editor.
 Can save directly to github by linking with your github account. http://dillinger.io/